 As programs start to scale, we recommend training workers at the lower levels of these programs in how to troubleshoot key issues.
 For example, the proximity of supervisors to end users makes them very well placed for this basic troubleshooting knowledge.

 Using this sort of model, supervisors can triage issues in the field, ensuring most are solved locally, and only in extreme cases do devices or end users have to go to the project’s main office for support.
 Of course, this is only one of the many types of maintenance that you should prepare your data collection tool for in order to avoid high drop-offs in usage and functionality.

 We have learned the hard way that there is a balancing act between scale and complexity when you are deploying a mobile application.
 You can scale a simple app quickly and you can pilot and deploy a complex app, but you cannot scale a complex app quickly.

 We have often had donors who are looking for a complex app and government organizations who want their apps deployed quickly.
 Pleasing both has almost never happened.

 Talk early and often about the tradeoff between scale and complexity.
 All stakeholders should understand the ultimate goals and objectives of your project.
-There is a sliding scale between those two extremes, so before you begin to design and test your app, let alone deploy it, find the balance that satisfies all parties involved, and make your tradeoffs knowingly and intentionally.
+There is a sliding scale between those two extremes, so before you begin to design your app, let alone deploy it, find the balance that satisfies all parties involved, and make your tradeoffs knowingly and intentionally.

 You will surely face issues that do not fall within one of these four categories, but we can almost guarantee that you will also face some that do.
 Fortunately, all of these issues can be mitigated by planning ahead, so review your production timeline and include adequate time for QA, organize informed and thoughtful training sessions, train team members to handle common setbacks in app usage, and be in constant communication at the start of your program to make sure everyone is on the same page.